Last Updated on

 The acronym stands for “What You See Is What You Get.”
-It refers to the process of visually building the site, having the computer program take care of the behind the scenes coding.
+It refers to the process of visually building the website, having the computer program take care of the behind the scenes coding.

-There are two basic classifications for these editors.
+There are two basic classifications for website builder software.
 Online site builders that are incorporated into a hosting service that will also store your site for you, and offline builders that target a more professional crowd.

-These services are usually popular, easy to use, and well supported.
+These online website builder software services are usually popular, easy to use, and well supported.
 They have loads of templates for users, making site design incredibly quick.
 You can punch your details into a template and have a decent looking design within minutes.

 They often have built-in options for mobile site design, social media integration, and photo/video galleries.
 Since these platforms often double as hosts, you can get right to publishing once you’re done, bypassing the hunt for a domain or dedicated server host.